airbytehq/airbyte/docs/integrations/sources/sentry.md

 <details>
 <summary>
-Expand to see details about Stripe connector limitations and troubleshooting.
+Expand to see details about Sentry connector limitations and troubleshooting.
 </summary>

 ### Connector limitations